zixin448/tp/docs/UserGuide.md

 #### Listing all classes: `list_class`

-Shows a list of all the classes on the any input date.
+Shows a list of all classes on the any input date.

 Formats: